cranci1/AnimeGen/README.md

 AnimeGen is an app made in Swift.
 This app is developed using public APIs.
 The app purpose is to save, generate, and share images.

 ## Compatibility
-AnimeGen supports any iOS/iPadOS device running iOS 13+
+AnimeGen supports any iOS/iPadOS device running iOS 13+ (lower version wont be supported)

 ## APIs
 <table>